ClusterM/wg-obfuscator/README.md

 - [Support the developer and the project](#support-the-developer-and-the-project)

-Понял, возвращаю оригинальную формулировку и выкладываю финальный исправленный вариант раздела **Feature overview**, только с исправлениями стиля, грамматики и технической точности — без переосмыслений архитектуры:

----

 ## Feature overview

 Originally built as a quick personal solution, this project has grown into a fully-featured tool with the following capabilities:
 * **WireGuard-specific design**
   This obfuscator is purpose-built for the WireGuard protocol: it recognizes WireGuard packet types and actively monitors handshake success to ensure reliable operation.
 * **Key-based obfuscation**
   Obfuscation is performed using a user-specified key.
-While this arguably makes it more like encryption, note that providing strong cryptographic guarantees is not the goal here—WireGuard itself already handles secure encryption.
+While this arguably makes it more like encryption, note that providing strong cryptographic guarantees is not the goal here - WireGuard itself already handles secure encryption.
 The key’s purpose is to make your traffic look unrecognizable, not unbreakable.
 * **Symmetric operation**
   The tool automatically detects whether packets are obfuscated and processes them accordingly.
 * **Handshake randomization**
   WireGuard handshake packets are padded with random dummy data, so their obfuscated sizes vary significantly.
 This makes it difficult for anyone monitoring traffic to spot patterns or reliably fingerprint handshakes.
 Even data packets can have their size increased by a few random bytes too.
 * **Masking**
-  Starting from version 1.4, the project introduces masking support—the ability to disguise traffic as another protocol.
+  Starting from version 1.4, the project introduces masking support - the ability to disguise traffic as another protocol.
 This is especially useful when DPI only allows whitelisted protocols.
 At the moment, the only available option is STUN emulation.
 Since STUN is commonly used for video calls, it is rarely blocked.
 * **Very fast and efficient**
   The obfuscator is designed to be extremely fast, with minimal CPU and memory overhead.
 It can handle high traffic loads without noticeable performance degradation.
 * **Built-in NAT table**
   The application features a high-performance, built-in NAT table.
 This allows hundreds of clients to connect to a single server port while preserving fast, efficient forwarding.
 Each client’s address and port are mapped to a unique server-side port.
 * **Static (manual) bindings / two-way mode**
-  You can manually define static NAT table entries, which enables "two-way" mode—allowing both WireGuard peers to initiate connections toward each other through the obfuscator.
+  You can manually define static NAT table entries, which enables "two-way" mode - allowing both WireGuard peers to initiate connections toward each other through the obfuscator.
 * **Multi-section configuration files**
   Supports both simple configuration files and command-line arguments for quick one-off runs or advanced automation.
 You can define multiple obfuscator instances within a single configuration file.
 * **Detailed and customizable logging**